-Net cash used in investing activities for the year ended December 31, 2011 was \$674.4 million compared to \$31.3 million for the year ended December 31, 2010.
-The increase in investing activities was primarily the result of \$586.0 million cash consideration paid for the Wynnewood Acquisition.
-In addition, capital expenditures increased by \$58.8 million primarily related to the petroleum business.
+Net cash used in investing activities for the year ended December 31, 2013 was \$250.3 million compared to \$210.7 million for the year ended December 31, 2012.
+The increase in cash used in investing activities was primarily the result of an increase in capital expenditures of \$44.3 million.
+The petroleum business' capital expenditures increased \$84.5 million for the year ended December 31, 2013 compared to the year ended December 31, 2012, largely due to projects at the Wynnewood refinery.
+This increase was offset by a decrease in nitrogen fertilizer capital expenditures of \$38.4 million primarily related to decreased capital expenditures for the UAN expansion, which was completed in February 2013.

-For the year ended December 31, 2011, capital expenditures associated with the petroleum business totaled \$68.6 million compared to \$19.8 million for the year ended December 31, 2010.
-This \$48.8 million increase was coupled with a \$9.0 million increase in the nitrogen fertilizer business from \$10.1 million for the year ended December 31, 2010 to \$19.1 million for the year ended December 31, 2011.
-Significant capital expenditures for the year ended December 31, 2011 included expenditures for the expansion of the nitrogen fertilizer facility's UAN plant, construction of crude oil storage in Cushing, Oklahoma and repairs and maintenance performed on various units at the Coffeyville refinery.
+Net cash used in investing activities for the year ended December 31, 2012 was \$210.7 million compared to \$674.4 million for the year ended December 31, 2011.
+The decrease in cash used in investing activities was the result of \$586.0 million cash consideration paid for the Wynnewood Acquisition during the year ended December 31, 2011.
+For the year ended December 31, 2012 compared to the year ended December 31, 2011, capital expenditures increased by \$121.0 million.
+For the year ended December 31, 2012, capital expenditures associated with the petroleum business totaled \$120.0 million compared to \$68.6 million for the year ended December 31, 2011.
+This \$51.4 million increase was coupled with a \$63.1 million increase in the nitrogen fertilizer business from \$19.1 million for the year ended December 31, 2012 included expenditures for the nitrogen business' UAN expansion project, construction of crude oil storage in Cushing, Oklahoma, projects at the Coffeyville refinery, and incremental spending at the Wynnewood refinery.
+Significant capital expenditures for the yenditures for the expansion of the nitrogen fertilizer for the year ended December 31, 2011 included expenditures for the expansion of the nitrogen fertilizer for the year ended December 31, 2011 included expenditures for the expansion of the nitrogen fertilizer for the year ended December 31, 2011 included expenditures for the expansion of the nitrogen fertilizer facility's UAN plant, construction of crude oil storage in Cushing, Oklahoma and repairs and maintenance performed on various units at the Coffeyville refinery.